zloeber/UnprivilegedADAssetReport/readme.md

 ##Description
 With a non-admin account on domain joined computer this script will attempt to gather as much information as possible about the current Active Directory environment.

 This project hasn't been updated in over three years and needs some love to be brought up to date and made better.
-I'm keeping all the old script and project files untouched in its current form under 'Old Project'.
+I'm keeping all the old script and project files untouched in its current form under 'Old Project' and have begun restructuring the code for a revamp in the other directories.

-The following information is reported upon:
+The following information is reported upon by default:

-**FOREST REPORT**
+**FOREST AND DOMAIN REPORT**

 Forest Summary
 - Name/Functional Level